mpaglia0/Zeta/README.md

 AUTHORS_SAVE_AS = ''
 ```

-so single author pages will not been created, and then
+so single author pages are not created on build, and then

 ```python
 SINGLE_AUTHOR_SAVE_AS = 'your-static-presentation-page/index.html'